|

 Puppy Protocol

 Raising puppies is a huge responsibility not to be taken lightly.
 A lot goes into planning a litter of puppies.
-Choosing the right parents based on temperament and conformation, ensuring a successful mating, caring for a pregnant bitch, and staying with the mother as she whelps her puppies- even if it is in the middle of the night.
+Choosing the right parents based on temperament and conformation, ensuring a successful mating, caring for a pregnant mother, and staying with the mother as she whelps her puppies- even if it is in the middle of the night.
 All of that before the puppies are even born!
 When the puppies do arrive then begins trips to the vet, vaccinations, worming, daily cleaning and handling, and screening prospective buyers.
 It is a time consuming process when done correctly.
 Because we don’t cut corners, we are confident in offering you our health guarantee.
 On this page we would like to share information about how we care for a litter during and after it is born so you have an idea of the time and effort that goes into creating a well socialized, healthy puppy.

 Whelping a litter of puppies is the scariest but most exciting part of breeding.
-Things can go wrong and an experienced breeder knows how and when to help a struggling bitch.
+Things can go wrong and an experienced breeder knows how and when to help a struggling mother.
 We have our whelping area right next to our bedroom so we are always close when a female starts labor.
 We ensure her comfort by providing a safe and private area for her to start

 |